tlanettepollard/tlanettepollard/README.md

 <img src="https://github.com/tlanettepollard/tlanettepollard/blob/master/Trista%20Lanette%20PollardUp2.png" alt="banner that says Trista Lanette Pollard, Web Designer alongside picture of Trista">

-I am also a self-taught **Web Designer/Developer** preparing for my "Bonus" career after retiring from education.
-I have been an elementary school teacher for 29 years.
+I am a self-taught **Web Designer/Developer**.
+I have also been an elementary school teacher for 29 years.
 I started my coding journey with introducing my 2nd grade students to the [Hour of Code](www.code.org) in 2010.
-Then in 2017 I began to officially study Frontend Web Development with [FreeCodeCamp](https://freecodecamp.org) and [Udacity](https://www.udacity.com/).
+That's when I became hooked on computer coding.
+So in 2017 I began to officially study **Frontend Web Development** with [FreeCodeCamp](https://freecodecamp.org) and [Udacity](https://www.udacity.com/).
 My passion is creating and designing web pages that are appealing and use-friendly.
 Some of the technologies I enjoy working in are HTML, CSS, JavaScript, and more recently, ReactJS.
+I love Web Designing!

 ----